dortiz5/ihealth-pinns-workshop/README.md

 All code and content of this repository is licensed under the [MIT License](https://opensource.org/licenses/mit-license.php).

 ## Acknowledgements
-This repository was created based on the template of the [Institute of Computing for Climate Science](https://github.com/Cambridge-ICCS/ml-training-material) and the [harminic oscillator pinn workshop](https://github.com/benmoseley/harmonic-oscillator-pinn-workshop) by Ben Moseley.
+This repository was created based on the template of the [Institute of Computing for Climate Science](https://github.com/Cambridge-ICCS/ml-training-material) and the [harmonic oscillator pinn workshop](https://github.com/benmoseley/harmonic-oscillator-pinn-workshop) by Ben Moseley.